Related Links

 Experimental Procedure

-1. Use a hand saw to cut cylinders of various lengths from a long piece of dowel.
-You'll need to experiment and figure out what range of lengths you need in order to see different tilt angles in water!
+1. With an adult's help, use a hand saw to cut cylinders of various lengths from a long piece of dowel.
+You'll need to experiment and figure out what range of lengths you need in order to see different tilt angles in water.

 2. Measuring the aspect ratio of your cylinders is easy.
 Just measure the length (in cm) and the diameter (in cm), then divide the length by the diameter.

-• The dye from the food coloring will stain the underwater portion of each cylinder.
-After a few hours, there will be a distinct line of dye marking the water line on each cylinder.
+5. The food coloring in the gelatin will stain the submerged portion of each cylinder.
+There will be a distinct line of dye making the water line on each cylinder.

 4. Use the following steps to measure the tilt angle of each cylinder:

-1. Using a pencil and ruler, draw a straight line on a piece of paper.
+1. Using a pencil and a ruler, draw a straight line on a piece of paper.

 2. Place the dyed cylinder over the straight line, and tilt it until the dye line on the cylinder is parallel with the line on the paper (Figure 2A).